AGI-Eval-Official/amemgym/README.md

 | **Native** | Native LLM (no memory system) | `configs/agent/native.json` |

+You can customize your own agent configurations or even create new agent types by following the interface in `amemgym.assistants.base.BaseAgent`.

 #### Running Upper-Bound and Random Baselines
 Use the following commands to run upper-bound and random baseline evaluations for normalized memory scores.